skafdkjd/robotic-arm-control/README.md

 ## Circuit Diagram

-Connect the components as follows:
+Connect the components as follows (the detailed visual diagram will be uploaded later):
-- Connect the PCA9685 board to the Arduino using the I2C pins (SCL and SDA).
+- Connect the PCA9685 board to the Arduino (SCL,SDA,V+,GND,VCC)
 - Connect each servo motor to the respective PWM channels on the PCA9685.
-- Connect each potentiometer to the analog input pins on the Arduino.
+- Connect each potentiometer to the analog input pins on the Arduino, with the middle pin of the potentiometers.

 ## Code Explanation